linea/Graph.js/README.md

 	// The spacing for top/bottom, only used if minValue/maxValue is auto and could be 0.
 	// It helps prevent lines from being EXACTLY ON the top/bottom line of graph but adds some spacing.

+	graph.options['border']			= 20;
+	// This border is 'inside' the canvas restrictions, same idea as padding except padding leaves the background
+	// and border will not let the background start at 0,0 but at borderSize,borderSize.

+	graph.options['borderColor']	= "#000";
+	// By default the border will be just plain white, but maybe you prefer it to be some other color.

 	graph.options['background']		= ["#fff","#eee","#ddd"];
 	// Background, either string ('#fff', or 'red') or array with strings representing colors for a gradient.